 We found 4 providers matching breast reconstruction and who accept Cigna near Hartford, CT.

-Dr. Alex Cech specializes in head & neck plastic surgery.
-He studied medicine at Duke University School of Medicine.
+Dr. Alex Cech specializes in head & neck plastic surgery and practices in Farmington, CT and Glastonbury, CT.
 He has received a 2.5 out of 5 star rating by his patients.
-Dr. Cech honors Anthem, Blue Cross/Blue Shield, and Cigna, as well as other insurance carriers.
-In addition to English, he speaks German.
-He is professionally affiliated with Hartford Hospital.
+Dr. Cech is affiliated with Hartford Hospital.
+He accepts Anthem, Blue Cross/Blue Shield, and Cigna, in addition to other insurance carriers.
+Dr. Cech attended medical school at Duke University School of Medicine.
+He speaks German.

 Relevant Interests: , breast reconstruction